 - 2 tomatoes (medium or large) or 1 tin of chopped tomatoes instead

 - mixed herbs or chopped marjoram or coriander leaves

 - fresh or crushed chilli or chilli powder to taste

 - 1 to 2 tablespoons of breadcrumbs

 - 2 tablespoons of water

-- NB: Accurate quantities are not particularly important, and you can vary the ingredients according to taste or availability
+Note: Accurate quantities are not particularly important, and you can vary the ingredients according to taste or availability.

 - Cut the eggplant in half lengthways.
 Make criss-cross cuts into the eggplant flesh, taking care not to pierce the skin.